Lantern-chat/iso8601-timestamp/README.md

     - Enables use of a 200-byte lookup table during formatting.
 Slightly faster with a hot cache.
 Disabling saves 200 bytes at a ~20% slowdown.

 * `serde` (default)
-    - Enables serde implementations for `Timestamp` and `TimestampStr`
+    - Enables serde implementations for `Timestamp` and [`TimestampStr`]

+* `rkyv_07`
+    - Enables `rkyv` 0.7 archive support for `Timestamp`, serializing it as a 64-bit signed unix offset in milliseconds.

-* `rkyv`
+* `rkyv_08`
-    - Enables `rkyv` archive support for `Timestamp`, serializing it as a 64-bit signed unix offset in milliseconds.
+    - Enables `rkyv` 0.8 archive support for `Timestamp`, serializing it as a 64-bit signed unix offset in milliseconds.
+    - NOTE: The archived representation for 0.8 is endian-agnostic, but will depend on how rkyv is configured.
+See rkyv's documentation for more information.
+Both systems will need to be configured identically.

 * `verify`
     - Verifies numeric inputs when parsing and fails when non-numeric input is found.